johngieselmann/survey-web-app/README.md

 is formatted as JSON and contains the following:
 ```
 {
+    // the actual results from the survey
     results      : {
-        question_id : answer_value // the question ID from the data and its
+        question_id : answer_value // the question IDs from the data and their
-                                   // corresponding answer value from the data
+                                   // corresponding answer values from the data
     }
     timestamp    : 1234            // the UTC timestamp at time of submission
     navigator    : {}              // the browsers navigator object